The Melchizedek Priest King FactorWritten by Moriel Administrator

 Melchizedek is the first biblical mention of a priest in the Bible.
 His position was: the priest of God Most High, and he served in Salem.
 The only other place in the Old Testament this priesthood is mentioned is Psalm 110:4.
 In the New Testament, he is found only in the Book of Hebrews 5:6-10 and 6:20 - 7:17.

-Besides the many Jewish scholars that believe Melchizedek is Shem, he could be someone taught by Shem or Noah, who passed on the true knowledge and worship of God.
+Besides the many Jewish scholars who believe Melchizedek is Shem, he could be someone taught by Shem or Noah, who passed on the true knowledge and worship of God.

 The order of this priest began before Moses.
 The typology is that of a continuous priesthood, unlike the Levitical priesthood in Israel only.
 When Abraham enters the land Melchizedek is already there in his position of king and priest.
 It exhibits a prophetic type of the Millennial reign of Christ who will rule from Jerusalem as Priest and king.